kolpator/assignment/README.md

 Note >> All terminal command higlighted  in " " but ofcourse you must give commands without ""  (:

+#i forget to run minikube start command  (this is my mistake, im adding it know, but please be aware im adding after sendind repo link to your mail adresses)

+First of all start one k8 machine
+"minikube start"
 First of all lets init tiller;

 "helm init"       # initalize helm and tiller component